5 Questions to Consider When Selecting a Curriculum for Transitional Kindergarten

 - Does the curriculum seamlessly increase and provide meaningful partnerships with families?

 The Creative Curriculum, our leading research-based, whole-child curriculum features a play-based, hands-on, and project-based learning approach.
-It is the top-rated curriculum by the ECLKC and is the most widely used curriculum in early childhood education programs across the nation.

 “Transitional kindergarteners are not quite kindergarteners; they are younger and need developmentally appropriate curriculum that uses a play-based approach that focuses on the whole child.
 They learn by experiences, by touching, by asking questions—there isn’t just a ‘sit down in your chair and listen’ approach…We picked the most developmentally appropriate curriculum, that allowed children to see themselves in its pages, that honored their cultural and linguistic background, and we selected The Creative Curriculum.”